orbittwz/JustEnoughResources/README.md

 *	When you click on the item the color automatically applied for each line.

 ## Features:
-* Coloring for any buildable item options, including Combat Extended buildings and Dubs Bad Hygiene buildings.
+* Coloring for any buildable item options.

 ## Coloring Rules:
 *	There are four colors of which the mod decides - gray , yellow, green and blue.